MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/resolve-sync-conflicts.md

 It's possible to change the default behavior for all offline apps belonging to an environment.
 This isn't recommended.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
+1. Select **Environments** in the navigation pane.
-2. Select the environment.
+3. Select an environment.
-3. Select **Settings** in the command bar.
+4. Select **Settings** in the command bar.
-4. Select **Product** > **Features**.
+5. Select **Product** > **Features**.
-5. In the **Advanced mobile offline settings for model-driven apps** section, turn on the **Enable conflict detection for mobile offline synchronization** option.
+6. In the **Advanced mobile offline settings for model-driven apps** section, turn on the **Enable conflict detection for mobile offline synchronization** option.
 When this option is turned on, the server wins over the client.
 Conflict errors must be resolved manually.